H-K-R/CSE3132-Digital-Signal-Processing-Lab/README.md

 <br/>

 <h5 align="center">
 Digital signal processing (DSP) is the process of analyzing and modifying a signal to optimize or improve its efficiency or performance.
-It involves applying various mathematical and computational algorithms to analog and digital signals to produce a signal that's of higher quality than the original signal
+It involves applying various mathematical and computational algorithms to analog and digital signals to produce a signal that's of higher quality than the original signal.
 </h5>

 <br/>